Skip to main content

 It can be tough to be the new kid on the block.
 There are many ways you can support your new employee in their efforts to connect with their new team members and foster their feelings of belonging and inclusion.
 Don’t hesitate to get creative in how you do this!

-Pro Tip: New team members at Vancouver-based software provider Thinkific fill out a questionnaire before their first day with a couple of fun facts, such as their favorite food and proudest accomplishment.
+Pro Tip: New starters at Vancouver-based software provider, Thinkific, fill out a questionnaire before their first day with a couple of fun facts, such as their favorite food and proudest accomplishment.
 When they start, their answers are shared through the company’s Slack channel to give everyone more insight into their personality.
 Current team members are then able to jump onto the thread to give their own warm welcome.

 3. Face-time with the leadership team